Montoneros: 1974

-On 21 February 1974, MPM hitmen armed with 9mm sub-machine-guns from the 'Evita Montonero' Platoon killed 49-year-old Teodoro Ponce, a right-wing Peronist labour leader outside his residence that was 800 Gorriti Street in Rosario.
-He had sought refuge in a local business after being shot in the leg and then in the back by the guerrillas that arrived in two cars.
-One of the gunmen finished him off with a shot in the dead while he lay on the floor and two other civilians were also shot in the legs in the hail of fire.
+On 21 February 1974, Montoneros hitmen armed with 9 mm submachine guns from the "Evita Montonero" Platoon killed 49-year-old Teodoro Ponce—a right-wing Peronist labor leader—outside his residence at 800 Gorriti Street in the city of Rosario.
+He had sought refuge in a local business after being shot in the leg, and then in the back, by guerrillas who arrived in two cars.
+One of the gunmen killed Ponce with a shot to the head as he lay on the floor; two other civilians were also shot in the leg during the intense gunfire.

 On 1 May 1974, Perón expelled the Montoneros from the Justicialist May Day rally after Montonero-organized youth chanted slogans against Perón's wife, Isabel.
-Despite the May Day confrontation with Perón, when Perón threatened to resign on 12 June, Montoneros responded by calling for the defence of Perón and his government.
+Despite the May Day confrontation with Perón, when Perón threatened to resign on 12 June, Montoneros responded by calling for the defence of both Perón and his government.

-Perón himself did not desire to abandon the Montoneros and sought to restore his trust in his last speech from June 1974, where he denounced "the oligarchy and the pressures exerted by imperialism upon his government", which was considered an implication that he was being manipulated by the Peronist right.
-In response, Montoneros praised Perón for "realizing his May Day mistake", and continued to identify him as their mentor.
-However, Perón died shortly after, and the Montoneros went underground on 6 September 1974 and organized resistance against the regime of Isabel Perón, as Isabel's government was dominated by right-wing figures who sought to centralize their control of the movement and initiated crackdowns on other Peronist factions.
+Perón did not desire to abandon the Montoneros, and he sought to restore his trust during his last speech of June 1974, where he denounced "the oligarchy and the pressures exerted by imperialism upon his government"; this was seen as implying that he was being manipulated by the Peronist right.
+In response, Montoneros praised Perón for "realizing his May Day mistake", and they continued to identify him as their mentor.
+However, Perón died shortly thereafter.
+The Montoneros went underground on 6 September 1974 and organized resistance against the regime of Isabel Perón—her government was dominated by right-wing figures, who sought to centralize their control of the movement and initiated crackdowns on other Peronist factions.

-After the death of Juan Perón in July 1974 and Isabel's rise to power, Montoneros claimed to have the "social revolutionary vision of authentic Peronism" and started guerrilla operations against the government.
-The more radically orthodoxy peronist and right-wing factions quickly took control of the government; Isabel Perón, president since Juan Perón's death, was essentially a figurehead under the influence of López Rega.
+After Juan Perón's death in July 1974 and Isabel's rise to power, Montoneros claimed to have the "social revolutionary vision of authentic Peronism", and they started guerrilla operations against the government.
+The more radically orthodox Peronist and right-wing factions quickly took control of the government; Isabel Perón, president since Juan Perón's death, was essentially a figurehead under the influence of politician López Rega.

 On 15 July 1974, Montoneros assassinated Arturo Mor Roig, a former foreign minister.
-On 17 July, they murdered David Kraiselburd, journalist and editor-in-chief of El Día newspaper, in the Manuel B. Gonnet suburb of Buenos Aires after an exchange of fire with police.
+Two days later, after exchanging fire with police, they murdered David Kraiselburd—journalist and editor-in-chief of the newspaper El Día—in the Manuel B. Gonnet suburb of Buenos Aires.